 Intake refers to eating and drinking while learning or working.
 Some people learn better if they're able to eat or drink something.
 Other people find it distracting to eat or drink while learning.

-You have a low preference for intake.
-You prefer not to eat or drink while learning or studying.
+You have a very high preference for intake.
+You really like to eat or drink while learning or studying.
+It probably helps you be productive.